edg1983/WGS_pipeline/README.md

 # WGS analysis pipeline
 WGS analysis pipeline.
 Can handle both WGS and WES data.

-The whole pipeline use singularity images and will pull images from singularity library when needed
+The whole pipeline use singularity images and will pull images from singularity library when needed.
+Singularity recipes used are provided in `singularity` folder for reference.

 ## How to run
 The pipeline can be run directly using Nextflow >= v20.10.